 About the Author

-Hi- my name is Chris Raulf and I’m the founder of Boulder SEO Marketing, a boutique search engine optimization training and consulting agency located in beautiful Boulder and Denver, Colorado.
+Hi- my name is Chris Raulf and I’m the founder of Boulder SEO Marketing, a boutique search engine optimization training and consulting agency located in beautiful Boulder and Denver, Colorado and London, UK.
 My team and I assist local, national and international clients with all of their SEO, social media, content marketing and online marketing training and consulting needs.
 I have over two decades of hands-on experience under my belt and my international background has helped me become a globally recognized multilingual and international SEO expert.